Course Code: gr2

 In this lesson, you will review punctuation and mechanics.
-You will explore the different kinds of punctuation as well capitalization and other mechanics issues.
+You will explore the different kinds of punctuation as well as capitalization and other mechanical issues.
 You will see how to use punctuation and mechanics effectively and correctly in a sentence.

 This lesson focuses on what makes a good sentence and how sentences connect to each other to create cohesive thoughts in your writing.
 You will also explore common sentence construction errors and how to avoid them.

 In this lesson, you will practice using nouns and pronouns effectively in sentences.
 You will learn about the various types of nouns—including common nouns, proper nouns, concrete and abstract nouns, collective nouns, compound nouns, and countable and uncountable nouns.
 After, learn the various kinds of pronouns, such as personal, demonstrative, interrogative, possessive, indefinite, and more.
 Finally, wrap things up with a discussion of noun phrases and noun clauses.